A Leader in Landscape-scale Monitoring

 To evaluate vegetation response and land use change, the ABMI utilizes remotely sensed data.
 Remotely sensed data provide a consistent and multi-scale tool to explore, both spatially and temporally, landscape level dynamics, making detection and monitoring of change feasible.

-The ABMI carries out a detailed inventory of existing human, vegetation, land and water features within 3 x 7 km rectangles surrounding the terrestrial field plots using a softcopy interpretation of aerial photography.
+The ABMI carries out a detailed inventory of existing human, vegetation, land and water features with an evenly distributed grid of 3km x 7km sample sites that cover about 5.25% of Alberta using aerial and satellite imagery.

 The ABMI works with partners to research, develop, and implement methods to derive information on habitat and human footprint from remote sensing imagery.